 Not all metals require the normalization thermal process.
 For example, it's rare for low-carbon steels to require normalization.
 That being said, if such steels are normalized, no harm will come to the material.
-Also, when iron castings are equally thick throughout and their section sizes the same, they are generally put through the annealing process rather than the normalization process.
+Also, when iron castings have a consistent thickness and equal section sizes, they are generally put through the annealing process, rather than the normalization process.

-Carburizing steel.
-Carburizing heat treatment is the introduction of carbon into the surface of steel.
-Carburizing occurs when the steel is heated above the critical temperature in a carburizing furnace, which contains more carbon than the steel contains.
+Carburizing steel: Carburizing heat treatment is the introduction of carbon into the surface of the steel.
+Carburizing occurs when the steel is heated above the critical temperature in a carburizing furnace that contains more carbon than the steel contains.

-Decarburization.
-Decarburization is the removal of carbon from the surface of steel.
+Decarburization: Decarburization is the removal of carbon from the surface of the steel.
 Decarburization occurs when the steel is heated above the critical temperature in an atmosphere that contains less carbon than the steel contains.

-Deep freezing steel.
-Deep freezing is cooling a steel to approximately -100 F or lower in order to complete transformation of austenite to martensite.
+Deep freezing steel: Deep freezing is cooling steel to approximately -100 degrees Fahrenheit, or lower, to complete the transformation of austenite to martensite.